darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 masking: true
 ---

-Remap the tonal range of an image using a sigmoidal function (an 'S-curve') applied to log-transformed data.

-This module can be used to expand or compress the dynamic range of the scene to fit the dynamic range of the display.
-It is derived from another module of the same name in [Blender 3D modeller](https://www.blender.org/) by T. J. Sobotka.
+Transforms the colors and tonal range of an image to fit a display.
+Its primary innovation is an advanced color handling method that ensures a natural and film-like appearance, preventing the oversaturation artifacts common with simpler tone mapping techniques.
+It is derived from the display transform of the same name, used in the [Blender 3D modeller](https://www.blender.org/) by T. J. Sobotka, Eary_Chow, Sakari Kapanen and others.

 ---